 This is preferable to double-teaming with the opposite post player, as that would leave the remaining offensive post player unguarded, or guarded by the smaller X3.
 Using the opposite wing to double may make you susceptible to the opposite wing kick-out and three-pointer (diagram C).
 To defend that outside shot, the X1 defender closes-out on the skip pass, and takes the ball.
 If the pass goes to O3, X1 takes O3, while X3 sprints out to take O1.
 We call this a defensive "X-cut".
 X2 moves into helpside.

-See below about defending inside, post screens.
+See Trapping the Low Post.
+Also see below about defending inside, post screens.

 An important point is the concept of "jumping to the ball" (see left diagram below).
 As the ball moves (either pass or dribble), defenders should "jump to the ball", or move a step or so toward the ball.
 Not only does this help deny the pass, but also puts the defender in the cutter's path and the defender has a better chance of bumping and denying the cutter.
-All defenders should learn to react to just about every movement of the ball.
+All defenders should learn to react to every movement of the ball.

 Sometimes I'll see the defender instead just drop back outside thinking the cutter will be coming back out to his original spot or the perimeter.
 The right-hand diagram below illustrates the error in this thinking.
 A good offensive player will read this and pop out to the corner instead for the skip pass and open three-pointer.

-Inside post screens should be switched, since you usually do not end up with a size-quickness mis-match here (see below).
+Inside post - post screens should be switched, since you usually do not end up with a size-quickness mis-match (see below).
 On outside perimeter screens, you must decide whether you want to switch these screens, try to fight over them, or slide through (under) them.
 Switching on the outside could occasionally lead to size and quickness mis-match, especially if a post player steps outside to set a screen for a guard.